 Inflammatory Breast Cancer Types

-This type of known as a common type of IBC in Invasive Ductal Carcinoma.
-Malignant cells (in the lymph system) proliferate rapidly and infiltrate healthy cells.
+This type of known as a common type of IBC in Invasive Ductal Carcinoma Malignant cells (in the lymph system) proliferate rapidly and infiltrate healthy cells.
 The lymph system is well-known for its malignant cells (inside it) that adapt and proliferate uncontrolled.
-It usually starts in the milk-producing glands of the breast and spreads to other parts of the body.
+It usually starts in the mammary glands (produce milk) and spreads to various areas of the body.

-This type of IBC is referred to be a sluggish mass of erythrocytes (RBC) that infect healthy cells.
-It typically originates in the lobules of the breast, which are the small glands that produce milk and can spread to other areas of the body.
+This form of IBC is referred to be a sluggish mass of erythrocytes (RBC) that infect healthy cells.
+It typically originates in the lobules of the breast, which are the small glands that produce milk, and it begins to spread to other regions of the body.

-Mucinous Carcinoma is a kind of cancer that begins in mucus-producing glands.
+Mucinous Carcinoma is referred as a rare type of cancer that occurs when cancer cells form in mucin, the main component of mucus.
 The pancreas, appendix, and colorectal area are the most typically affected.

-What Are the Inflammatory Breast Cancer Risk Factors?
+What Are the Risk Factors of Inflammatory Breast Cancer?

 • Age